benbjohnson/litestream/README.md

 - `type`—Specify the type of replica (`"file"` or `"s3"`).
 Derived from `"path"`.
 - `name`—Specify an optional name for the replica if you are using multiple replicas.
 - `path`—File path or URL to the replica location.
-- `retention`—Length of time to keep replicated WAL files.
-Defaults to `24h`.
 - `retention-check-interval`—Time between retention enforcement checks.
 Defaults to `1h`.
 - `validation-interval`—Interval between periodic checks to ensure restored backup matches current database.
 Disabled by default.